Hi-PACE/hipace/docs/source/run/parameters.rst

     With the explicit solver (default), the number of cells in the x and y directions must be either :math:`2^n-1` (common values are 511, 1023, 2047, best configuration for performance) or :math:`2^n` where :math:`n` is an integer.
 Some other values might work, like :math:`3 \times 2^n-1`, but use at your own risk.

 * ``amr.max_level`` (`integer`) optional (default `0`)
     Maximum level of mesh refinement.
-Currently, mesh refinement is only supported up to level `1`.
+Currently, mesh refinement is supported up to level `2`.
 Note, that the mesh refinement algorithm is still in active development and should be used with care.

 * ``geometry.patch_lo`` (3 `float`)
     Lower end of the simulation box in x, y and z.